ergonode/docs/docs/backend/cookbook/new_aggregate_root.md

         $this->apply(new NoteCreatedEvent($id, $content));
     }
 ```
-In the end we need to add method that handle our construction event
+At the end we add method that handle our construction event
 ```php
 /**
  * @var NoteCreatedEvent $event